 What May Worsen Mental Health in Those With Fibromyalgia?

-Some of the additional symptoms associated with fibromyalgia can create more mental health challenges for those that receive a fibromyalgia diagnosis like sleep disturbances, thinking difficulties, and fatigue.
-These symptoms make recovering from anxiety and depression more challenging for patients.
-It can also complicate the treatment process.
+Some of the symptoms associated with fibromyalgia can create more mental health challenges for those with the condition, including sleep disturbances, thinking difficulties, and fatigue.
+These symptoms make recovering from anxiety and depression more challenging for patients, and can also complicate the treatment process.

-Data looking at how FMS impacts the psychological make up of patients concluded that fibromyalgia patients may have a reduced capacity to face and cope successfully with environmental and daily life demands due to pain.10
+Data looking at how fibromyalgia impacts the psychological makeup of patients concluded that fibromyalgia patients may have a reduced capacity to face and cope successfully with environmental and daily life demands due to pain.6

 It is very important to find a mental health practitioner who has experience working with patients who have fibromyalgia or other chronic pain disorders.
-Patients need affirmation that what they are experiencing physically, mentally, and emotionally is not unique to them and is not uncommon among FMS patients.
+Patients need affirmation that what they are experiencing physically, mentally, and emotionally is not unique to them and is not uncommon among people with fibromyalgia.

 Counseling is a great way to begin to learn how to manage mental health challenges associated with fibromyalgia.
-Cognitive behavioral therapy (CBT) is a short term type of therapy that is very effective.
+Cognitive behavioral therapy (CBT) is a short-term type of therapy that is very effective for treating pain.
 It teaches techniques to help patients alter negative thinking regarding uncomfortable situations and relationships.
 CBT helps patients to feel more control over their body and mind which is a powerful tool for fibromyalgia patients.
 It is solution oriented and helps formulate positive thinking and behavioral changes.

-Online directories are a good starting point to look for a therapist.
-Ask the doctor treating your fibromyalgia if they can recommend a therapist specializing in working with fibromyalgia patients.
+Online therapist directories are a good starting point when finding a counselor.
+You can also ask the doctor treating your fibromyalgia if they can recommend a therapist specializing in working with fibromyalgia patients.

 Here are some questions to ask your therapist when treating mental health issues associated with fibromyalgia: